 The First Nations Studies Student Association is a community of students, both non-Indigenous and Indigenous, who want to connect what they are learning in the classroom to contemporary Indigenous issues surrounding them.
-Whether it be through activism, co-hosting traditional Indigenous ceremonies, and more generally building a community of commited and engaged supporters of Indigenous issues and traditions, these students are creating important dialogue on incorporation of Indigenous interests into sustainable thinking and practice.
+Whether it be through activism, co-hosting traditional Indigenous ceremonies, or building a community of engaged supporters of Indigenous issues and traditions, you will have opportunities to create important dialogue on incorporation of Indigenous interests into sustainable thinking and practice.

 Gender, Race, Sexuality and Social Justice Undergraduate Society

-The Undergraduate Student Association at the Institute for Gender, Race, Sexuality and Social Justice fosters feminist, anti-racist, decolonizing, queer and trans* inclusive scholarship and research across UBC campus.
+The Undergraduate Student Association at the Institute for Gender, Race, Sexuality and Social Justice aims to foster feminist, anti-racist, decolonizing, queer and trans* inclusive scholarship and research across UBC campus.
 Each year, we organize and host The F Word Conference, a student-led and directed conference on feminism, activism, and community.
-The F Word Conference showcases student research and community collaboration across activist and academic disciplines.
-The conference provides a venue for feminist scholars, students, and community members to learn each other’s skills, knowledges, and experiences.

-The Geography Students Association (GSA) is one of the most active student organizations on campus.
-The GSA strives to build and maintain a sense of community within the geography department, and maintain a liaison between the students, staff and faculty.
-We promote social, academic and leadership opportunities for our members and strive to make our club and department sustainable socially, environmentally and economically.
-The GSA offers beer gardens, majors nights, graduate school information sessions, bake sales, a UBC Rec sports team, field trips and many more community events!
+The Geography Students Association is a student-run organization striving to build and maintain a sense of community within the Geography department.
+We aim to maintain a liaison between the students, staff and faculty, as well as promote social, academic and leadership opportunities for our members and strive to make our club and department sustainable socially, environmentally and economically.

-GEOROX is the Geological Engineering undergraduate club.
-GeoRox are keen participants in intramural sports, field excursions, the "Back from Bush Bash" and the Engineers' Ball.
-They organize the annual GeoRox Alumni Dinner, and the Distinguished Lecturer industry night.
+GEOROX is the Geological Engineering Undergraduate Club.
+We organize the annual GeoRox Alumni Dinner and the Distinguished Lecturer industry night, as well as participate in intramural sports, field excursions, the "Back from Bush Bash" and the Engineers' Ball.

 Planning Students' Association

-The Planning Students' Association, and more specifically the Sustainability Committee within the organization, is composed of students within the School of Community and Regional Planning (SCARP).
+The Planning Students' Association is composed of students within the School of Community and Regional Planning.
 Our goal is to create a community of student engagement and learning within our program that examines and bridges issues from the classroom to the community, including sustainability.
-The Sustainability Committee has various goals and principles to guide the organization's initiatives, such as zero waste, energy efficiency, sustainable transport, local and sustainable agriculture, land use, and health and wellbeing.

 Psychology Students' Association